gerardwr/P8/README.md

 =============
-My additions follow the Espruino Bangle syntax when possible, that saves me from making some documentation ;-) Ref : https://www.espruino.com/Reference#Bangle Special thanks to @gordon for sharing Espruino to the world and supporting it in a terrif way, kodos!
+My additions follow the Espruino Bangle syntax when possible, that saves me from making some documentation ;-) Ref : https://www.espruino.com/Reference#Bangle

+Special thanks to @gordon for sharing Espruino to the world and supporting it in a terrific way, kodos!

 Install the Espruino Module
 - Use the Espruino WebIde to upload the "P8Espruino...." file to "Flash (Allways)"